Av-code80/BoutiqueShop-English/README.md

 <h1> Online Shop clothe project in English </h1>

-# An Online store – eCommerce like Modello let us to buy and selling goods and services online,
+# An Online store – eCommerce like Modello let us to :
+ buy and sell goods and services online,

 # This project is created totally :